parthian-sterlet/sitega/README.md

 ## Preparation

-monte0dg.cpp creates [parameter file](https://github.com/parthian-sterlet/sitega/blob/master/examples/diagonal_cov.mnt) that may be used for training (andy02.cpp) or performance evaluation (andy0bsn2.cpp)
+monte0dg.cpp creates file of [Model's parameters](https://github.com/parthian-sterlet/sitega/blob/master/examples/diagonal_cov.mnt) that may be used for training (andy02.cpp) or performance evaluation (andy0bsn2.cpp)

 ## Train a model